-- Read the "Installation guidelines" on page 61 to ensure that you work safely. - Turn off the server and peripheral devices, and disconnect the power cords and all external cables (see "Power off the server" on page 11). - If the server is in a rack, remove it from the rack. - Remove any locking device that secures the server cover, such as a Kensington lock or a pad lock.
+- 1. If the server is in a rack, remove it from the rack. - 2.
+Remove any locking device that secures the server cover, such as a Kensington lock or a pad lock. - 3.
+Remove the server cover (see "Remove the server cover" on page 137).

+To remove the front system fan, complete the following steps:

+Step 1.
+Disconnect the fan cable from the system board (see "System board components" on page 30).

+Attention: To avoid damaging the system board, make sure to follow the instructions in "Internal cable routing" on page 32 when disconnecting cables from the system board.

-- Step 1.
-Remove the server cover (see "Remove the server cover" on page 176). - Step 2.
-Disconnect the fan cable from the system board (see "System-board components" on page 25). - Step 3.
-Remove the front system fan from the chassis. - a.
-Press the two tabs on the front system fan towards each other. - b.
-2 Carefully slide the fan out of the chassis.
+Step 2.
+Press the two tabs of the front system fan towards each other and carefully slide the fan out of the chassis.

+Figure 59.
+Front system fan removal

-Figure 46.
-Removing the front system fan
+After removing the front system fan: